Dormition of The Virgin Mary

 Dormition of the Virgin Mary: Coffee Hour

-Please save the date for our Spring Greek Take-Out and Bake Sale on March 29th from 11 am -4 pm.
-We will need assistance with preparations and on the day of.
-More information to follow.
+Please save the date for our Easter Bake Sale and Greek Take-Out on March 29th from 11 am-4 pm.
+We will need assistance with preparations on Friday, March 28th and on the day of.
+Please sign up to volunteer using the link below.
+Please see Juliette Michael for questions.

 Lenten Fish Dinner Fundraiser

-Please mark your calendars for our first Lenten Fish Dinner Fundraiser on March 21st from 3pm-7pm.
+Please mark your calendars for our first Lenten Fish Dinner Fundraiser on March 21st from 4pm-7pm.
 If you are interested in volunteering, please see Juliette Michael.

 Parish Council Meetings